ctrabajko/LinzAGeFleet/README.md

 ### 7.4. `GET /api/bookings`

-List all upcoming bookings (used by the operator view).
+List all upcoming bookings (used by the operator view and fake dispatcher).

 - **Response (JSON)**: